Ashuapmushuan Lake

-Ashuapmushuan Lake is a freshwater body of the Lac-Ashuapmushuan, Quebec unorganized territory of the Regional County Municipality (MRC) Le Domaine-du-Roy, north-west of Saguenay-Lac-Saint-Jean administrative region, in province of Quebec, Canada.
+Ashuapmushuan Lake is a freshwater body in the Lac-Ashuapmushuan unorganized territory of the Le Domaine-du-Roy Regional County Municipality, north-west in Saguenay-Lac-Saint-Jean administrative region, in the province of Quebec, Canada.

-This lake is fully contained in the township of Lorne and the Ashuapmushuan Wildlife Reserve.
+This lake is fully within the geographic township of Lorne and the Ashuapmushuan Wildlife Reserve.

 Forestry is the main economic activity of the sector.
 Recreational tourism activities come second.

-The forest road route 167 linking Chibougamau and Saint-Félicien, Quebec passes to the northeast of the lake, as well as the Canadian National Railway.
+The forest road Route 167 linking Chibougamau and Saint-Félicien, Quebec passes to the northeast of the lake, as well as the Canadian National Railway.
 Other secondary forest roads serve the vicinity of the lake.